- Visit MiketheTiger.com

 To easily find this page, visit www.LSUsports.net/MikeVI.

 Mike the Tiger, the famed live Bengal Tiger serves as the graphic image of all LSU athletic teams, resides between Tiger Stadium and the Pete Maravich Assembly Center.

-In 2005, a new environment (gallery) was created for Mike that is 15,000 square feet in size with lush planting, a large live oak tree, a beautiful waterfall and a stream evolving from a rocky backdrop overflowing with plants and trees.
+In 2005, a new environment was created for Mike that is 15,000 square feet in size with lush planting, a large live oak tree, a beautiful waterfall and a stream evolving from a rocky backdrop overflowing with plants and trees.
 The habitat has, as a backdrop, an Italianate tower - a campanile - that creates a visual bridge to the Italianate architectural vernacular that is the underpinning of the image of the entire beautiful LSU campus.
 This spectacular new habitat features state-of-the-art technologies, research, conservation and husbandry programs, as well as educational, interpretive and recreational activities.
 It is, in essence, one of the largest and finest Tiger habitats in the United States.

-Mike's ride through Tiger Stadium before home games in a cage topped by the LSU cheerleaders is a school tradition.
+Mike's ride through Tiger Stadium before home games in a travel trailer topped by the LSU cheerleaders is a school tradition.
 Before entering the stadium, his cage on wheels is parked next to the opponent's lockerroom in the southeast end of the stadium.
 Opposing players must make their way past Mike's cage to reach their locker room.

 Tradition dictates that for every growl elicited by Mike before a football game, the Tigers will score a touchdown that night.
 For many years, Mike was prompted to roar by pounding on the cage.
 Objections of cruel punishment brought about the use of recorded growls to play to the crowd before the games.
 That practice was discontinued shortly afterward and, today, Mike participates in the pregame tradition without provocation.